WWE News: WWE NXT Star Samoa Joe To Possibly Win Royal Rumble Match?

 WWE NXT star Samoa Joe has been rumored for a main roster jump seemingly for a year now, but now those rumors seem to be coming true and he very well could make a massive impact on his first day.
 The Royal Rumble event has been going on for over two decades.
-It one of the longest running shows in pro-wrestling history, which makes the event a prestigious one.
+Its one of the longest running shows in pro-wrestling history, which makes the event a prestigious one.

 Many WWE legends have competed in the big Rumble match itself, and we even see legends come back for the match as well.
 It is fun to see old and new faces make an impact on the match even if they simply last a few minutes.
 The match itself has always been huge because the winner was guaranteed to have a WrestleMania match against one of the World Champions in WWE.
 This is why legends come back for it and people debut in the match.